-- 1) Alternate's available date - 2) If already a MercyOne students with completed drug screen, background check, CRT, and hospital orientation program; this will be deducted from the first tuition payment.
-If the student does not enroll in August, the deposit is forfeited.
+- 1) Alternate's available date - 2) If already a MercyOne employee with completed drug screen, background check, CRT, and hospital orientation

 Student Advisement: Formative feedback on clinical progress will be given via technologist's comments on the student weekly evaluations and through periodic audits done by faculty.
 Student self-assessment and faculty summative feedback (clinical & academics) will be discussed during triannual reviews with the program director and as needed throughout the term by faculty.